slub/jsonl-fstats/README.md

         -help                           print more help
         -headless                       don't print header
-        -len_val LEN_VAL                specify the length for the values of "max-value" and "min-value" -no_whitespace NO_WHITESPACE    don't count val with whitespace -delimiter DELIMITER            delimiter to use
+        -len_val LEN_VAL                specify the length for the values of "max-value" and "min-value" -no_whitespace NO_WHITESPACE    don't count values only including whitespaces -delimiter DELIMITER            delimiter to use
         -csv-output                     prints the output as pure CSV data (all values are quoted)
 ```